Get your home holiday-ready 🎄 SEE ALL IDEAS

 15 Things You Should Never Plug Into a Power Strip

-Appliances that consume a lot of energy become dangerous fire hazards when you plug them into a power strip.
+Appliances that consume a lot of energy or cycle on and off become dangerous fire hazards when plugged into a power strip.

 Power strip full of electrical power cables

-When the two plugs in a wall outlet simply aren’t enough to power the lights and gadgets we need to run our lives, most of us turn to power strips to fulfill our demands for electricity.
-But while it’s okay to use these gadgets to charge smartphones or power an entertainment setup, there are some power-hungry devices you should never plug into a power strip.
-Appliances that use high wattage, such as air conditioners, space heaters, and toasters, can cause power strips to overheat, which creates a fire hazard.
-You should also never use an indoor power strip where there’s a chance they could get wet, such as kitchens or laundry rooms.
+When the two plugs in a wall outlet simply aren’t enough to power the lights and gadgets needed to run a modern household, most people turn to power strips to fulfill the demand for electricity.
+It’s okay to use these tools to charge smartphones or power an entertainment setup, but there are some power-hungry devices that are dangerous to plug into a power strip instead of directly into the wall.
+Appliances that use high wattage, such as air conditioners, space heaters, and toasters can draw more power than the strip can provide, causing the power strip to overheat and creating a fire hazard.
+Also, location matters: Indoor power strips aren’t designed to get wet unless they are GFCI-certified for wet and damp areas, so using them in wet areas such as kitchens or laundry rooms risks a short or an electrical fire.

-Wherever you’re using a power strip, pay careful attention to its maximum wattage (found on the device’s label) and make sure the devices you plug into it don’t exceed that amount.
+When using a power strip, pay careful attention to its maximum wattage (found on the device’s label) and make sure to limit the plugged-in devices to that amount.
 Most power strips are 15 amp, which means they can handle up to 1,800 watts.
-If that isn’t powerful enough for your needs, seek out a heavy-duty 20-amp power strip, which can handle loads of up to 2,400 watts.
+If that isn’t enough power for the demand placed on the strip, seek out a heavy-duty 20-amp power strip, which can handle loads of up to 2,400 watts.

 1. Refrigerators